 A cornerstone of the Stony Brook program, our outpatient evaluations often are performed as second opinions for schools seeking detailed reports that will help the child obtain the appropriate school services.
 They sometimes are needed to advise in legal matters.
 And always, these evaluations and assessment help educate parents, guardians, and the child on the presence, nature and treatment of their condition.
 A routine evaluation begins with obtaining standardized ratings from parent and teacher, copies of past evaluations and hospital records if relevant, and an interview with the parent/caretaker and child.
 A detailed evaluation also includes a laboratory assessment of attention and impulsivity as well as a classroom observation.

-For children ages 5 through 12 with serious psychiatric disorders, we can provide 24-hour inpatient services in our 10-bed, locked unit.
-Children receive a comprehensive diagnostic evaluation, medications if necessary, and appropriate therapeutic interventions, which may include behavior management programs and therapeutic recreation along with educational services through the BOCES program.
-A core component of treatment is parent training to reinforce inpatient treatment, better manage the child, and give parents a new set of coping skills.
-The inpatient team includes a psychiatrist, Dr. Pang, a psychologist, Dr. Broberg. nurses, a social worker and the teaching team.
+For children and young adolescents ages 8 through 14 with serious psychiatric disorders, we can provide 24-hour inpatient services in our 10-bed, locked unit.
+Children and young adolescents receive a comprehensive diagnostic evaluation, medications if necessary, and appropriate therapeutic interventions, which may include behavior management programs, coping skills, and therapeutic recreation.
+Educational services through the BOCES program during the school year are also provided with authorization from the child's school district.
+A core component of treatment is parent involvement to reinforce inpatient treatment, better manage the child or young adolescent, and give parents a new set of coping skills.
+The inpatient team includes a psychiatrist, Dr. Samuel Gartner, and a psychologist, Dr. Darla Broberg, who supervise psychiatry and psychology trainees respectively, as well as nurses, social workers, behavioral health specialists, and the teaching team.